arcestia/blacklists/docs/README.md

 ## Integrate your Whitelist

-For public domain whitelisting, open an [issue](https://github.com/fabriziosalmi/blacklists/issues/new).
+For public domain whitelisting, [submit your whitelist](https://req.domainsblacklists.com).
 For private whitelisting, use the provided script along with a `whitelist.txt` file.

 ## Docker